sButtons/sbuttons/README.md

 ### Button ideas

 If you would like to suggest a new button idea, please create a [new discussion](https://github.com/sButtons/sbuttons/discussions/new) with the category "idea".

+### Projects Using sButtons

+If your project uses sButtons, please submit it [here](https://github.com/sButtons/sbuttons/issues) to be added to the list of the websites using it!

 # Contributors